Renaissance Revival FURNITURE.......................Illustrated

 The Italian Renaissance style was much less common than the more popular Tudor and Colonial Revival styles of the period.
 The style declined steadily in popularity through the 1930s, and post-1940 examples are rare.

-Identifying features of the Italian Renaissance:
+Identifying features of the Second Italian Renaissance Revival:

 - low-pitched hipped roofs covered with ceramic tiles